 - Global Board, which is responsible for the governance of PwCIL, the oversight of the Network Leadership Team and the approval of network standards.
 The Board does not have an external role.
-Board members are elected by partners from all PwC firms around the world every four years. - Network Leadership Team, which is responsible for setting the overall strategy for the PwC network and the standards to which the PwC firms agree to adhere. - Strategy Council, which is made up of the leaders of the largest PwC firms and regions of the network, agrees on the strategic direction of the network and facilitates alignment for the execution of strategy. - Global Leadership Team is appointed by and reports to the Network Leadership Team and the Chairman of the PwC network.
+The Board is comprised of 20 members.
+Two are appointed as external, independent directors, and the other 18 Board members are elected by partners from PwC firms around the world every four years. - Network Leadership Team, which is responsible for setting the overall strategy for the PwC network and the standards to which the PwC firms agree to adhere. - Strategy Council, which is made up of the leaders of the largest PwC firms and regions of the network, agrees on the strategic direction of the network and facilitates alignment for the execution of strategy. - Global Leadership Team which is appointed by and reports to the Network Leadership Team and the Chairman of the PwC network.
 Its members are responsible for leading teams drawn from network firms to coordinate activities across all areas of our business.